eiffel-community/eiffel/CONTRIBUTING.md

 1. Issues may simply be rejected if found unfeasible or undesirable.
 In such cases they shall also be responded to, providing a polite and concise explanation as to why the proposal is rejected.
 1. Issues may be closed because they are implemented.
 Following the successful merging of a pull request addressing an Issue, it will be closed.

-### Proposing Solutions
+## How to Contribute
 While we welcome requests for changes (in the form of Issues), we absolutely love ready solutions (in the form of Pull Requests).
-The best requests are the ones with a Pull Request to go along with it.
-For more information on how to contribute a Pull Request, please see [How to Contribute](./how-to-contribute.md).
+The best requests are the ones with Pull Requests to go along with them.

-## How to Contribute

 Contributions can be made by anyone using the standard [GitHub Fork and Pull model](https://help.github.com/articles/about-pull-requests).
 When making a pull request, keep a few things in mind.
 1. Always explicitly connect a pull request to an Issue.
 See [How to Propose Changes](./how-to-propose-changes.md) for further information.